Do You Know How Your Mortgage Provider Gets Paid?

 Sadly, in the Canadian financial services landscape we have some of the worst consumer disclosure laws that exist in modern western civilization.
-While they have made some progress during my now over ten years in the mortgage business the disclosure and what it mean to you has a long way to go.
+While they have made some progress during my now over ten years in the mortgage business, the disclosure and what it means to you has a long way to go.

 Have you noticed that you have never seen a bank or broker mortgage marketing campaign pushing shorter term mortgage products?
 I have also yet to see a lender comparing their mortgage products to another lender who has better features but that definitely happens almost as often.
 The fact is consumer marketing is often designed to distort consumers instead of educate them.

 I have never seen a bank bonus system ever incentivize managers or sales staff to show clients how to decrease debt.
-Given this fact, is it any wonder Canadian national debts are at their highest levels in history considering banks are the biggest supplier by a long shot?
+Given this fact, is it any wonder Canadian national debts are at their highest levels in history, considering banks are the biggest supplier by a long shot?
 Their targets are often based on the size of their mortgage portfolio as well as the average term of the portfolio and the spread over cost of funds.
-Thats right, they get extra points in annual reviews and/or extra bonuses when you pay higher loan and mortgage rates.
+Those looking to sell their mortgage portfolios may want to look into the process behind a sale of loan portfolio with a residential or commercial mortgage loan acquisition firm.
+That’s right, they get extra points in annual reviews and/or extra bonuses when you pay higher loan and mortgage rates.
 The longer the term, and larger the size of the mortgage, equals a better Christmas bonus in many cases.

 These individuals are usually paid based on three criteria: the size of the mortgage, the term of the mortgage, and the discount given.
 That means that these representatives can make more money by putting you in a longer term at a higher rate.
 Their livelihood depends on you not getting the most discounted rate and their income increases based on the length of your mortgage term.